New requirements mandated by the Act are posing challenges to and companies, and most have made little progress deciding or implementing a solution.

 The preference among to utilize specialized compliance firms may reflect their need to ensure that they also meet the criteria other regulatory bodies, such as the Financial Accounting Standards Board (FASB) in the case public companies or the Federal Deposit Corporation (FDIC) for banks.

-The was conducted in the first quarter 2015 by PwC, a global accounting firm, and Equifax Workforce Solutions, a unit Equifax Inc., which provides consumer, commercial and workforce information solutions.
+The survey was conducted in the first quarter 2015 by PwC, a global accounting firm, and Equifax Workforce Solutions, a unit Equifax Inc., which provides consumer, commercial and workforce information solutions.

 About two-thirds all the companies surveyed acknowledged being concerned about data quality because the information they will have to provide to the is scattered among their HR, payroll, benefits administration and leave--absence systems, and some data may be held by third parties.